salithbinanwar/salithbinanwar/README.md

 # 💫 About Me:
-Hello guys, I'm Salith from Bangladesh 🇧🇩 and always hungry for new knowledge and challenges  😎 .
-That’s why I’m learning React Native, Electron.js, and Tailwind.
-These tools will help me build amazing web and mobile apps that will blow your mind 🤯 💬.
-I love talking about it and sharing my tips and tricks.
-Or better yet, let’s code something together.
-I’m sure we can learn a lot from each other. 🙌
+Hey everyone!
+I'm Salith from Bangladesh 🇧🇩 always hungry for new knowledge and challenges 😎.
+Right now Im diving into React Native, Electron.js, and Tailwind to build some awesome web and mobile apps that (hopefully) blow your mind 🤯💬.
+I love chatting about tech, sharing cool tips and tricks and even better building stuff together!
+When I’m not coding, I’m usually playing Counter-Strike(my favorite game) or Arma 3.
+If you're into games too, feel free to add me on Steam let’s squad up sometime! 🎮

 ## 🌐 Socials: